SRMLabHUST/QC-STORM/README.md

 7, Note: QC-STORM only supports English file name / path.

+# Output file format
+The QC-STORM generates a super-resolution image and a binary txt file in the result save path.
+There are 12 float parameters saved for each localizations, please see the user's guide of QC-STORM.
+We provide a MATLAB code to read the binary txt file.
+We also provide a ConvertBinLocArrayToCSV.exe file to convert the binary txt file into .csv file, just drag the binary txt files onto the ConvertBinLocArrayToCSV.exe to use.

 # Recompile the source codes
 1, The Java GUI for ImageJ (v1.52g) and Micro-Manager beta (MMSetup_64bit_2.0.0-beta3 from nightly builds of Micro-Manager 2.0) are developed by NetBeans IDE 7.3.1 with Java jdk1.6.0_45.
 The Java GUI for Micro-Manager gamma are developed by NetBeans IDE 10.0 with Java jdk1.8.0_201.